-- 09.0 Select a fashion marketing industry for career planning. - 10.0 Demonstrate applications of channel management (distribution) to the fashion marketing industry. - 11.0 Demonstrate applications of financing to the selected fashion marketing industry. - 12.0 Demonstrate applications of product/service planning to the fashion marketing industry. - 13.0 Demonstrate the applications of marketing information management in the fashion marketing industry. - 14.0 Demonstrate pricing applications for the fashion marketing industry. - 15.0 Demonstrate promotion applications for the fashion marketing industry. - 16.0 Demonstrate purchasing applications to the fashion marketing industry. - 17.0 Demonstrate applications of safety and risk-management to the fashion marketing industry. - 18.0 Demonstrate applications of selling to the fashion marketing industry. - 19.0 Demonstrate an understanding of entrepreneurship. - 20.0 Identify the use of technology in fashion marketing. - 21.0 Discuss the fashion design segment. - 22.0 Identify characteristics of textiles and yarns used in fashion related industries. - 23.0 Discuss fabric design and construction. - 24.0 Discuss the steps involved in planning a fashion show.
+- 09.0 Select a fashion marketing industry for career planning. - 10.0 Demonstrate applications of channel management (distribution) to the fashion marketing industry. - 11.0 Explain the concepts of financing to the selected fashion marketing industry. - 12.0 Demonstrate product/service planning for the fashion marketing industry. - 13.0 Demonstrate marketing information management for the fashion marketing industry. - 14.0 Demonstrate pricing applications for the fashion marketing industry. - 15.0 Demonstrate promotion applications for the fashion marketing industry. - 16.0 Demonstrate purchasing applications for the fashion marketing industry. - 17.0 Demonstrate applications of safety and risk-management for the fashion marketing industry. - 18.0 Demonstrate selling techniques within the fashion marketing industry. - 19.0 Demonstrate an understanding of entrepreneurship. - 20.0 Identify the use of technology in fashion marketing. - 21.0 Discuss the fashion design segment. - 22.0 Identify characteristics of textiles and yarns used in fashion related industries. - 23.0 Discuss fabric design and construction. - 24.0 Discuss the steps involved in planning and optionally, putting on a fashion show.